Nancy Soderberg: Clinton administration

-In 1992, George Stephanopoulos, the Clinton campaign's communications director, asked Soderberg to join Clinton’s campaign in the 1992 presidential election.
+In 1992, George Stephanopoulos, the Clinton campaign's communications director, asked Soderberg to join Clinton's campaign in the 1992 presidential election.
 She accepted and moved to Little Rock, Arkansas, for eight months to manage foreign policy.

 After Clinton won the election, she was the Staff Director at the National Security Council.
 From 1993 to 1997, she was the Deputy Assistant to the President for National Security Affairs, the third-ranking NSC official at the White House.
 She is the first woman in the position, and was responsible for day-to-day crisis management, briefing the President, developing U.S. national security policy at the highest levels of government, and handling issues regarding the press and U.S. Congress.
-She engaged the IRA and helped negotiate ceasefire in Northern Ireland in 1994, which she pointed to as her proudest achievement in diplomacy.
+She engaged the IRA and helped negotiate a ceasefire in Northern Ireland in 1994, which she pointed to as her proudest achievement in diplomacy.

 In 1997, Clinton nominated her to be the Alternate Representative to the United Nations as a Presidential Appointee, with the rank of Ambassador.
 Her responsibilities included representing the United States at the UN Security Council, participated in missions to key conflict areas, and promoted U.S. national security policy.
 Soderberg participated in a UN mission to Indonesia and East Timor in November 2000.
 She also negotiated key United Nations' resolutions regarding the Middle East and Africa, conducted shuttle diplomacy in Latin America, assisted in the development of the Administration's policies toward political and economic normalization with Vietnam, and advised on policies toward China, Japan, Russia, Angola, the Balkans, and Haiti.